VSH24/VSH1-hopverkefni/README.md

 To push the current branch and set the remote as upstream, use

-git push<b> --set-upstream </b>https://github.com/gittið-þitt.git master
+git push --set -upstream https://github.com/gittið-þitt.git master